jespinoza711/ZingChart-jQuery/README.md

 ```

 **Under The Hood**
  > What we're doing here is extending the jQuery object with a custom 'event' attribute.
 That event attribute holds all the event data returned by the ZingChart event API call.
 What this allows us to do is retain access to the jQuery element and all it's associated attributes and functionality while also providing easy and granular access to the event attributes.
-That means less code and more party.
+The scope of the extended jQuery object only exists inside the event function and doesn't affect jQuery performance or functionality in anyway.
+That means less code and more win.

 **The Event Object**